apache/doris/docs/en/docs/data-operate/update-delete/batch-delete-manual.md

 li,male,10
 ```
 This is because in the underlying dependencies, it will first judge the case of the same key, display the row data with a large value in the sequence column, and then check whether the `__DORIS_DELETE_SIGN__` value of the row is 1.
 If it is 1, it will not be displayed.
 If it is 0, it will still be read out.

+**When data is written and deleted at the same time in the imported data (such as in the Flink CDC scenario), using the sequence column can effectively ensure the consistency when the data arrives out of order, avoiding the deletion operation of an old version that arrives later, and accidentally deleting The new version of the data that arrives first.**